en de

 Image credit: Felfela Cairo

-Felfela is a great eatery for enjoying original Egyptian cuisine in a fine dining ambience.
-The restaurant opened the doors in 1959 and is since then family owned and operated by the Zaghloul family.
+Felfela is a premier eatery for enjoying original Egyptian cuisine in a fine dining ambiance.
+The restaurant opened its doors in 1959 and has been family-owned and operated by the Zaghloul family ever since.

-The highly awarded place, with a beautiful, authentic interior, is considered a signature in Downtown Cairo and a must-visit during a trip.
-It caters to all kinds of dietary restrictions and is a family friendly restaurant.
+This highly awarded establishment, featuring a beautiful, authentic interior, is considered a landmark in Downtown Cairo and a must-visit during any trip.
+It caters to all kinds of dietary restrictions and is a family-friendly restaurant.

 Tip #3: Granita